sfomuseum/ios-multiscreen-starter/README.md

 ![](docs/images/ios-multiscreen-touchfree-002.png)

-Returning to the application itself you'll see that the "main" window on the iPad doesn't show (or do) anything besides logging messages.
+Returning to the iOS application you'll see that the "main" window on the iPad doesn't show (or do) anything besides logging messages.

 ![](docs/images/ios-multiscreen-touchfree-003.png)